angusmf1/portfolio/README.md

 💡 Lifelong Learner: In this rapidly evolving field, I believe in continuous learning.
 I'm constantly enhancing my skills and staying up-to-date with the latest advancements in data science.

-🚀✨ Join me on my data-driven journey as I explore, create, and innovate using unique data visualizations! 🚀✨
+🚀✨ Join me on my data-driven journey as I explore, create, and innovate using unique data visualizations!

 Connect with me on LinkedIn: [[LinkedIn Profile](https://www.linkedin.com/in/angusferrell)](https://www.linkedin.com/in/angusmferrell/)

 # What I hope to learn

-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:
+1. Learn **effective and powerful** tools to leverage data visualizations to illustrate results and conclusions from data

-1. List item #1
+2. Create **clear and convincing** data visualizations using Tableau
-2. List item #2
+3. Craft this portfolio into a repository of data visualization masterpieces
-3. List item #3
+4. Upon graduation, I intend to work as a data scientist for the US Army's Artificial Intelligence Integration Center.

 # Portfolio

 # Examples
-You can keep this section for stuff from in-class demos or your other work, or remove it.
+**Insert in class demos**

 ## Assignment: [Visualizing overnment Debt](visualizing-government-debt)
 For this assignment, make sure you set up and link to a new page.
 This page is linking to a new Markdown document called `visualizing-government-debt.md`.
 For links to Markdown files in your repository, you can just include the name of the page without the `.md` extension.